CodeCompasss/cse-student-starter-guide/docs/domain/Embedded System.md

 * Automation helps speed up release cycles — making you a key player in fast-paced dev teams.
 * Can be a **gateway into other engineering roles** like DevOps, backend, or frontend development.

----

-## Final Thoughts

-QA and Test Automation are vital in modern software development, blending coding with analytical thinking to maintain quality at scale.
-If you enjoy problem-solving, have attention to detail, and want to improve software reliability, this domain is a great fit.

----

-If you want, I can help with study resources, tools tutorials, or sample projects for QA/Test Automation!